 How are we working together?

-The ministry has dedicated resources that support meaningful engagement and consultation on ministry initiatives, including legislation, regulations, policies and programs.
-This includes working with Indigenous leadership organizations, such as the First Nations Leadership Council, Métis Nation BC and the Alliance of BC Modern Treaty Nations, on key provincial initiatives.
+The Ministry of Housing and Municipal Affairs (HMA) has dedicated resources that support meaningful engagement and consultation on ministry initiatives, including legislation, regulations, policies and programs which work towards shifting systems in B.C.to enable more housing development across the province.
+This includes working with Indigenous leadership organizations such as the First Nations Leadership Council, Métis Nation British Columbia and the Alliance of BC Modern Treaty Nations on key provincial initiatives.
+BC Housing is proud to work together with Indigenous non-profit housing providers, First Nations, and other Indigenous organizations to create new affordable and culturally appropriate homes that help to address housing needs in local communities.

 Are there challenges?